COVID-19: How to Isolate and Notify Close Contacts

 Please reach out to your school or program leadership to help you plan for how to navigate your academic and research obligations during isolation.

-After you have completed 10 days of isolation, you are not required to have proof of a negative test prior to returning to campus activities and/or living on campus, and in most cases, you are not recommended to retest for up to 90 days.
+After you have completed 5-10 days of isolation, you are not required to have proof of a negative test prior to returning to campus activities and/or living on campus.

 Clinical Education